Payum/Payum/docs/gateways/services.md

 ### Two api versions

 Two classes, two entries.
-No `ApiAwareInterface`, no `UnsupportedApiException` — the handler asks for the one it wants:
+Each handler asks for the one it wants:

 ```php
 final class CaptureHandler implements CaptureHandlerInterface